m9nd/badlion-hwid-spoofer/README.md

 HWID Spoofer for the popular client-side minecraft anticheat BAC (Badlion Anti-Cheat)

 ## Notes
 This is a modified version of `BACSABLE`.
-This is a pretty simple program, all it does is modifies regedit and runs spoofs disk identifiers.
-I added a changing title to prevent title detections just for learning/fucking around purposes.
-I also added xorstr because why not.
-One last thing, I do not know the original creator of `BACSABLE` so if you do, please create an issue and tell me so I can properly credit them.
+This program is super simple, all it does is it removes regedit entries for display monitors and then maps a driver using kdmapper to spoof disk identifiers.

+## Changes
+- xorstr
+- Basic debugger detection
+- Changing title to prevent detections

 ## Installation
 **Step 1** - Create a new C++ Project in VS2019.